 The USC Technology Council (UTC), in partnership with Information Technology Services (ITS), annually publishes computing hardware and software recommendations for faculty and staff.
 These recommendations reflect institutional and industry trends but do not necessarily take into account the computing requirements of specific schools or departments.

 It is recommended that you consult with your local IT staff to purchase a solution that is best for you.

-The chart below provides recommendations for computer users who require high, medium, or low functionality.
+The chart below provides recommendations for employees with high, medium, or low computing requirements.
 The following are definitions of the three categories.

-- High: High-end data processing and memory requirements
+- High: Specialized applications that require high-end data processing and memory usage

 In all cases, a warranty and hardware lifecycle of three to five years is recommended.

 Hardware Recommendations for New Purchases

 |Memory||16 gigabyte (GB) with expansion space for up to 32 GB or greater||8 GB with expansion space

 for up to 16 GB